-Reuters had always claimed independence from the state, selling itself as sympathetic but independent from the interests of the British government.
+Reuters had always claimed independence from the state, selling itself as sympathetic to but independent from the interests of the British government.
 The truth was perhaps a little murkier.
-In many territories Reuters depended on official payments to sustain business – The Indian and Egyptian governments both paid for Reuters’ services, which distributed to a local press that couldn’t otherwise afford it.
+In many territories, Reuters depended on official payments to sustain business – The Indian and Egyptian governments both paid for Reuters’ services, which distributed global news to a local press that couldn’t otherwise afford it.
 During the first world war Roderick Jones, who was by this point already General Manager of Reuters, arranged for an additional Imperial news service coloured by the Allied viewpoint.
-These fuller and therefore more expensive dispatches were covered by Government subsidy.
+These fuller, and therefore more expensive dispatches, were covered by Government subsidy.
 Jones later characterized the relationship as working with but not for the British government.
 But to foreign observers the agency was, if not an arm of the state, then at least semi-official.

 Roderick Jones, c.1920

 One of Jones’ key aims on becoming general

 manager in 1915 was to deliver the company into the hands of the British press,